geochap/faqtiv-agent-toolkit/README.md

 #### Setting Environment Variables

-To add or update an environment variable in your project's `.env` file, you can also use the `add-env-var` command:
+To add or update an environment variable in your project's `.env` file, you can also use the `set-env-var` command:

 ```bash
 faqtiv set-env-var <key> <value>